chrismaltby/gb-studio-site/content/docs/scripting.md

   <img src="/img/events/if-game-saved.png" class="event-preview" />

 - **Loop Forever**
   Execute part of the script in a loop forever.
 Remember to break out of the loop otherwise the player will become stuck at this point.
-You can use a _Stop Script_ or _Switch Scene_ event to stop the loop.
+You can use a _Stop Script_ or _Change Scene_ event to stop the loop.
   <img src="/img/events/loop.png" class="event-preview" />

 - **Event Group** <span class="new">New in 1.1.0</span>